-Aiinomoto Clinical and Commercial Services Agreement
+Ajinomoto Clinical and Commercial Services Agreement

 In October 2016, we and Ajinomoto entered into a Clinical and Commercial Services Agreement, which we refer to as the Fill/Finish Services Agreement.
 Pursuant to the Fill/Finish Services Agreement, Ajinomoto agreed to provide clinical and commercial fill/finish services for Zimura as well as any future product candidates that we and Ajinomoto may mutually agree.
 The Fill/Finish Services Agreement has an initial term that will expire at the end of 2027, absent termination by either party in accordance with the terms of the Fill/Finish Services Agreement.
+The initial term of the Fill/Finish Services Agreement may be extended by mutual agreement of the parties.
 The amount payable by us to Ajinomoto under the Fill/Finish Services Agreement is based on the volume of finished drug product that we order, subject to periodic adjustments over the term of the Fill/Finish Services Agreement.